arcology-network/aws-ansible/how-to-configure-aws-instances.md

 Bascially, what it says is to start a [r5.xlarge](https://aws.amazon.com/ec2/instance-types/r5/) instance with 100G of extra storage space mounted under /data folder and then install the [ammolite-docker](https://github.com/arcology-network/ammolite) on it.

-### 3.2.
+### 2.2.
 Anther Example

 It is perfectly possible to run everything on a single machine.
-The configuration file below starts a single-host cluster with all the services deployed.
+The configuration file below starts a single host cluster with all the services deployed on one machine.

 ```yml
 dmi_ids:                                                              # AWS data centers